Empowering the Future: The Connect the Classroom DfE Scheme

 Frequently Asked Questions (FAQs)

-What is the Connect the Classroom scheme?
+What is the Connect the Classroom Scheme?

-Who is eligible for DFE connect the Classroom?
+Who is eligible for DfE Connect the Classroom?

-All State schools in Priority EIAs and schools in the remaining Education Investment Areas with an Ofsted rating below ‘Good’ can apply for funding.
+All state schools in Priority EIAs and schools in the remaining Education Investment Areas with an Ofsted rating below ‘Good’ can apply for funding.

 How do I apply for DfE funding?